algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 </div>

 - **Alligator Jaws**: Beware of logs with hidden alligator jaws.
 They are alligator disguised as a log.
-The thing that deferentiate them fron the logs are their jaws.
+The thing that differentiate them from the logs are their jaws.
 You can jump on the alligator's back safely, but if frogger jumps into the alligator's open jaw, the user loses a life.
 Every second, the alligator clacks it's jaw, when the jaws are closed, the frogger can walk on the alligators head.

 _Alligator:_